pmagaz/reddb/README.md

 ### Persistance

-RedDb's persistence uses an append-only format (AOF) so all write operations are added to to the end of the database file.
+RedDb's persistence uses an append-only format (AOF) so all write operations (Insert, Update, Delete) are added to to the end of the database file.
 The database is automatically compacted in just one line per object/record everytime you start the database in your application.

 The API provides bulk-like write operations (insert & update) for vectors of data that are faster to persist due to hd sync operations.
 Use them instead iterate over the `*_one()` methods you'll see on the API.